winitzki/scall/tutorial/programming_dhall.md

 Error: Invalid type for ❰List❱
 ```

-If a "list of types" is desired, such a data structure needs to be defined separately.
+If a "list of types" is desired, such a data structure needs to be defined by the user.
+(This book will show how to do that.)

 The symbol `Type` is itself treated as a special value whose type is `Kind`: